nymtech/docs/content/mixnet/clients.md

     run         Run a persistent Loopix client process socket      Run a background Loopix client listening on a specified socket

-Run "loopix-client help <command>" for more info on a specific command.
+Run "nym-mixnet-client help <command>" for more info on a specific command.
 ```

 As you can see, there are three commands you can issue to the client.